 Are you looking to streamline your workflow by exporting data from Airtable into Excel?
 This comprehensive guide will walk you through the process using CSV Getter, a powerful tool for managing your data exports.
 By following these detailed steps, you can easily transfer your Airtable data and keep it updated in Excel.

-Begin by navigating to the CSV Getter homepage.
-This is where you'll start your journey to export your Airtable data.
+1. Begin by navigating to CSV Getter Home.
+This is your starting point for connecting Airtable and exporting your data.

 Now that you have your Export URL ready, it's time to use it in Excel.